ianvcaldas/science-hurricane/readme.md

 * To make it a stronger mutation with s = 0.1: `Your paper is uninspired.
 Unwarranted!`
 * To make it a weaker mutation with s = 0.001: `Your paper is uninspired.
 Completely, definitely unqualified`

-You can also change the starting frequency of the beneficial mutation (the default is 1%) and even the plotting dimensions.
-I'll let you write your own lyrics for that.
+For those willing to write their own lyrics, you can also change the starting frequency of the beneficial mutation (the default is 1%) and even the plotting dimensions.

 ### Behind the scenes